liu00222/UAV-Control-Interface/README.md

 $ python src/beginner_tutorials/scripts/touch_interface_server.py
 ```

+As long as the server starts, you can send commands from your hand gestures to the simulation.
+The controllers I currently use in the simulation are simple.
 To run the simulation with multiple robots, you can just do the following.
 In the first terminal:

 ```
 $ roslaunch rotors_gazebo crai_firefly_swarm.launch mav_name:=firefly world_name:=basic